essameldin77/AWS-Serverless-REST-API-Architecture/README.md

 * It can be used as a static website or integrated with AWS.

 * To integrate it with AWS, the endpoints need to be created in conjunction with the AWS-related services as architected in the diagram.
+The JavaScript code (app.js) has to be modified further for endpoint integration with AWS-relevant services.

 * Always ensure the CRUD operations and endpoints are written and configured correctly to integrate seamlessly.